UCSDTESC/react-native-starterpack/README.md

     npm install expo@48 -g

+Note: Before running the demo application, make sure to run the command `npm install` from the app directory.

 ## Create a new project

 To create a new project, run the following command in your terminal: